TomaskoxD/Express.js_api/README.md

 - `DELETE api/classes/tutorials` - Delete all tutorials from a class

 ## Database
 Local MySQL database is used.
-The database is named `nodejs_express_mysql` and the tables are named `authors`, `teachers` and `tutorials`.
-The database can be created with the script `db.sql` in the root folder.
+The database is named `expressAPI` and can be created with the script `db.sql` in the root folder.